 15. Pro: Sintra has good healthcare facilities

 If you need fast service and access to English-speaking doctors and nurses, private healthcare is your only option.
 Luckily, there’s a brilliant private hospital in Sintra – CUF Sintra Hospital.
-The hospital offers a wide range of medical and surgical specialty consultations, diagnostic tests, inpatient and nursing care and more.
+The hospital offers various medical and surgical specialty consultations, diagnostic tests, inpatient and nursing care, and more.

 16. Con: driving in Sintra is not advised!